restatedev/documentation/docs/deployment-operations/errors.md

 * Check no other Restate process is running and using the same db file.
 * Configure a different RocksDB storage directory via `worker.storage_rocksdb.path`.

+## RT0006 {#RT0006}

+An error occurred while invoking the service endpoint.
+This is a generic error which can be caused by many reasons, including:

+* Transient network or storage errors
+* Misconfiguration of the service endpoint and/or of the Restate runtime
+* Non-deterministic user code execution
+* Restate runtime and/or SDK bug

+In some cases, the error will be retried depending on the configured retry policy.
+We suggest checking the service endpoint logs as well to get any hint on the error cause.